0xJiibril/YelpCamp/README.md

 $ git clone

 # navigate to the project's directory and install all the relevant dev-dependencies
-$ cd Camping-Site && npm intsall
+$ cd YelpCamp && npm intsall

 # Make a .env file and include the Database details